ryigits/ryigits/README.md

 - 🌱 I’m currently Working on Coffee101-POS

-- 🤝 I’m available for EU Zone Developer positions.
+- 🤝 I’m available For EU Zone Developer positions.

-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently Learning TypeScript

 - 💬 Ask me about **React and How to prepare an Espresso**